sm-da/my-awesome/README.md

 - [DevonCrawford/Video-Editing-Automation](https://github.com/DevonCrawford/Video-Editing-Automation) - Toolkit of algorithms to automate the video editing process
 - [Flipper-XFW/Xtreme-Firmware](https://github.com/Flipper-XFW/Xtreme-Firmware) - The Dom amongst the Flipper Zero Firmware.
 Give your Flipper the power and freedom it is really craving.
 Let it show you its true form.
 Dont delay, switch to the one and only true Master today!
-- [LostRuins/koboldcpp](https://github.com/LostRuins/koboldcpp) - A simple one-file way to run various GGML models with KoboldAI's UI
+- [LostRuins/koboldcpp](https://github.com/LostRuins/koboldcpp) - A simple one-file way to run various GGML and GGUF models with KoboldAI's UI
 - [UberGuidoZ/Flipper](https://github.com/UberGuidoZ/Flipper) - Playground (and dump) of stuff I make or modify for the Flipper Zero
 - [curl/curl](https://github.com/curl/curl) - A command line tool and library for transferring data with URL syntax, supporting DICT, FILE, FTP, FTPS, GOPHER, GOPHERS, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, MQTT, POP3, POP3S, RTMP, RTMPS, RTSP, SCP, SFTP, SMB, SMBS, SMTP, SMTPS, TELNET, TFTP, WS and WSS. libcurl offers a myriad of powerful features
 - [lz4/lz4](https://github.com/lz4/lz4) - Extremely Fast Compression algorithm